envio-cli/envio/CONTRIBUTING.md

 Thanks for your interest in contributing to envio!

 Any form of contribution is accepted, be it bug fixes, implementing a new feature or even just fixing a small typo.
-The goal is to get the community involved as much as possible

 pull requests for bug fixes and features will only be accepted if the approach has been discussed in an issue and a community memeber has been given the go-ahead to work on it

 Please keep the following in mind at all times:

-* Check existing issues to verify that the [`bug`](https://github.com/humblepenguinn/envio/labels/bug) or [`feature request`](https://github.com/humblepenguinn/envio/labels/feature%20request) has not already been submitted.
+* Check existing issues to verify that the [`bug`](https://github.com/envio-cli/envio/labels/bug) or [`feature request`](https://github.com/envio-cli/envio/labels/feature%20request) has not already been submitted.
 * Open an issue if things aren't working as expected.
 * Open an issue to propose a significant change.
 * Open a pull request to fix a bug.

-* Open a pull request for any issue labelled [`help wanted`](https://github.com/humblepenguinn/envio/labels/help%20wanted), [`good first issue`](https://github.com/humblepenguinn/envio/labels/good%20first%20issue) or [`community`](https://github.com/humblepenguinn/envio/labels/community).
+* Open a pull request for any issue labelled [`help wanted`](https://github.com/envio-cli/envio/labels/help%20wanted), [`good first issue`](https://github.com/envio-cli/envio/labels/good%20first%20issue) or [`community`](https://github.com/envio-cli/envio/labels/community).

 Please avoid: